dnahurnyi/bomberman/README.md

 And import github.com/dnahurnyi/bomberman to your bot

-Use next code snippet to try this client with keyboard:
+Use next code snippet to try this client:
 ```
 package main